tartley/tartley.github.io/_posts/2008-08-19-halting-state.md

-The premise oscillates between nauseating and preposterous, as an in-game robbery of virtual items gradually tips off its investigators thatÂ  someone, somewhere, has got their hands on some heavy-duty decryption keys with which far more sinister acts are being perpetrated.
+The premise oscillates between nauseating and preposterous, as an in-game robbery of virtual items gradually tips off its investigators that someone, somewhere, has got their hands on some heavy-duty decryption keys with which far more sinister acts are being perpetrated.
 Before it's done, there is a scene where the software engineer caught in the middle of it all has to play a swords-and-sorcery online computer